 The problem is that this man thought it was okay to publicly leer at women’s bodies while they were in the workplace, including tweeting repeatedly about women, about their knockers, their breasts, their boobs, their baps—on and on.
 What does it say to women and young girls across the country that a Minister is defending that—including when this man attacked a woman MP in this House in that way?
 Instead, why does not the Minister stand with women across the world who are saying to men like this that their time is up?

 I suspect I am one of the few people in the Chamber who has been to the West London Free School.
-I saw there for myself the outstanding work that Toby and his team have delivered, and they have done that blind to people’s background and wealth, to the colour of their skin and to the creed that they practice.
+I saw there for myself the outstanding work that Toby and his team have delivered, and they have done that blind to people’s background and wealth, to the colour of their skin and to the creed that they practise.
 Does the Minister agree that that record deserves to be honoured and recognised?
 The comments were wrong, but those deeds need to be respected and they give Toby a credible platform for taking that office.

 My hon.
 Friend is right to laud Mr Young’s achievements at the West London Free School, where the 38.5% of children who receive the pupil premium have done better than the national average for pupils on the pupil premium in both this most recent year and the previous one.
 Mr Young has created an inclusive environment.
 A parent governor at the school described him as